Set up visitor management for your office

 Conditional logic.
 When conditional logic is enabled for a question, an earlier option question is used to determine if this question will be shown.

-Updating the iPad kiosk configuration with Pin Code
+Updating the iPad kiosk configuration with Security Code

-When you update your visitor types or other configurations in backoffice, these changes will have to be pushed through to paired devices using the kiosk app.
+When you update your visitor types or any other configurations in Backoffice, these changes will have to be pushed through to paired devices using the kiosk app.
 Here's how to apply changes:

 - Click on the Configure button in the bottom right corner of the iPad

-- Enter the Pin Code (refer to Kiosks tab in Backoffice) to access the settings page
+- Enter the Security Code (refer to Kiosks tab in Backoffice) to access the settings page

 - Press the 'refresh' button to apply the latest changes to your kiosk